-App Marketplaces are filling up fast!
+App marketplaces are filling up fast!

-In fact, 7-year-old Zora Ball developed her first mobile video game using the programming language used to help learn the concepts of algebra (Bootstrap)!
+In fact, 7-year-old Zora Ball developed her first mobile video game using the programming language used to help her learn the concepts of algebra (Bootstrap)!
 So how do you go from being one-in-a-million to being a bright, shiny, stand-out-from-the-crowd app?

-- Differentiate to stand out.
-Regardless of how unique you may think your app is from everyone else, something similar probably already exists.
+Differentiate to stand out.
+Regardless of how unique you may think your app is from everyone else’s, something similar probably already exists.
 Don’t settle on being a “me-too” app.
 Invest your resources into your mobile app and marketing to avoid the consequences of missing out.
 Differentiate your content in such a way that users easily know, understand, and are able to leverage the rich market-leading capabilities of your app.
 Differentiate your marketing with videos, tweets, and targeted social media posts/shares; the way people consume content is changing, so keep these brief yet informative to optimize consumability.
 Differentiate your product by addressing a pain point/problem for users in a fresh, unique way.

-- Speed to market matters.
+Speed to market matters.
 So you’ve differentiated yourself with the best new solution and created the right GTM strategy, now what?
 You need to get it to market quickly, beating your competition, using the right channel!
-Decide what channel works best for you – partner channel, consultant/vendor channel, or your own sales channel.
+Decide what channel works best for you: partner channel, consultant/vendor channel, or your own sales channel.
 A major factor to getting to market is your testing priorities—do you want to offer leading-edge or bleeding-edge technology?
 Leading edge refers to having highly sophisticated software development, that is tried and true, and offers minimal risk.
 Bleeding edge, however, offers newer technologies with increased risk, less testing, and uncertain community demand.
 Based on your decision, you can customize the alpha and beta testing stages to accommodate; shorter, less cumbersome testing stages for bleeding-edge focus and longer, more comprehensive testing stages for leading-edge.
 Alpha testing is in-house quality improvement and acceptance testing performed prior to releasing the software for beta testing, performed by both quality assurance and testing teams.
 This process proves to be extensive and long, typically lasting many times longer than the beta testing phase.
 Beta testing is essentially testing done by real users in a real environment, and has proven to save development costs by identifying glitches prior to the final release.
 From this testing the product quality is improved further, customer input in integrated, and product readiness is ensured.

-Bottom line: there is a lot of garbage out there—don’t get lost in the crowd.
+Bottom line: There is a lot of garbage out there—don’t get lost in the crowd.
 Simply having a good app is not enough.
 You need a truly great, shiny app that is differentiated from the market with a solid GTM strategy and a competitive advantage to get to market quickly.